UniSage: A Unified and Post-Analysis-Aware Sampling for Microservices: Introduction

-To evaluate the effectiveness and efficiency of \methodname, we conduct experiments on two public datasets~\cite{Nezha} derived from the widely-used TrainTicket~\cite{traintickt} and Online Boutique~\cite{OnlineBoutique} benchmarks.
-Results show that \methodname outperforms state-of-the-art baselines across efficiency, scalability, and diagnostic accuracy.
-In terms of sampling quality, it achieves 56.5\% trace and 96.25\% log coverage at only a 2.5\% sampling rate, ensuring that anomaly-related and rare data are effectively preserved.
-For RCA accuracy, \methodname boosts $AC@1$ by 42.45\% over the best baseline on average.
-On efficiency and scalability, the entire pipeline processes 10 minutes of telemetry data within 5 seconds, and reduces total runtime on large-scale datasets by 36.3\% compared to the best baseline, demonstrating strong practicality for production deployment.
+We evaluate \methodname on three widely used multi-modal datasets~\cite{Nezha,aiops21}, including two representative microservice benchmarks (\ie, Train Ticket~\cite{traintickt} and Online Boutique~\cite{OnlineBoutique}) and one real-world industry microservice system~\cite{Competition}.
+Extensive experiments demonstrate that \methodname consistently preserving diagnostic and edge-case traces/logs while aggressively filtering out low-value noise, achieves 71\% trace and 96.25\% log coverage at only 2.5\% sampling rate.
+Moreover, \methodname improves RCA accuracy $AC@1$ by 42.45\% over the best baseline on average.
+In terms of efficiency and scalability, evaluations on a real-world dataset demonstrate the entire pipeline processes a 20-minute multi-modal data block in an average of 10 seconds, demonstrating strong practicality for production deployment.

-The key contributions of this paper are as follows: \begin{itemize}[leftmargin=*, topsep=0pt, parsep=0pt]
+The key contributions of this paper are threefold: \begin{itemize}[leftmargin=*, topsep=0pt, parsep=0pt]

-\item We propose a \textit{post-analysis-aware sampling} paradigm that overcomes the limitations of traditional sample-before-analysis approaches.
-Instead of discarding data blindly or heuristically, it incorporates analysis results into sampling decisions to retain the most valuable data for long-term storage.
+\item \textbf{Paradigm Shift:} We introduce a \textit{post-analysis-aware sampling} paradigm that rethinks sampling in microservice observability by performing diagnosis prior to data retention, fundamentally departing from the traditional \textit{sample-before-analysis} workflow.

-\item We design and implement \textbf{\methodname}, the first unified analysis and sampling framework for both traces and logs.
-It features an efficient anomaly analysis module and a dual-pillar sampling strategy, effectively balancing diagnostic accuracy, efficiency, and sampling coverage across anomalous and normal scenarios.
+\item \textbf{Unified Framework:} We propose \textit{\methodname}, a unified and lightweight framework that guides trace and log sampling using multi-modal analysis results, combining analysis-guided and edge-case-based sampling to balance diagnostic relevance and coverage diversity.

-\item We conduct extensive experiments on two widely-used microservice benchmarks, demonstrating that \methodname identifies more valuable traces and logs under the same budget and improves downstream root cause analysis performance compared to state-of-the-art methods.
+\item \textbf{Comprehensive Evaluation:} We extensively validate the effectiveness and efficiency of the proposed paradigm on two widely used microservice benchmarks and one real-world system, demonstrating substantial improvements over state-of-the-art methods under the same sampling budget.

 \end{itemize}